AnujKankani/BackwardsOneBody/README.md

   </a>
 </p>

+## Getting Started
-Please see more detailed documentation [here](https://backwardsonebody.readthedocs.io/en/latest/index.html)!
+Please see more detailed documentation [here](https://backwardsonebody.readthedocs.io/en/latest/index.html)!\
+And check out the tutorial notebooks in this repo!

 ## What is the Backwards One Body Model?